aredn/documentation/arednGettingStarted/advanced_config.rst

    :alt: Advanced Configuration
    :align: center

-Above the settings table there are links that allow you to 1) view the node help file, 2) reboot the node, or 3) reset the node to a firstboot or "N0CALL" configuration.
+Above the settings table there are links that allow you to 1) view the node help file, 2) reboot the node, or 3) reset the node to a firstboot or "NOCALL" configuration.

 Specific values can be set for the following items.
 You may change these settings and then click the *Save Setting* button.
 You may also reset these items to their default values by clicking the *Set to Default* button.